 + Days Missed per Year

 Punctuality is a very important part of self-discipline and is essential to good time management.
-Students should make sure they are in the appropriate classroom at the right tme.
-In the mornings, arrive by half past eight (8.30am) in order to be in tutor or assembly by 8.40am.
-If a students arrives in school after 8.40am they will be marked as late.
+Students must always make sure that they are in the appropriate classroom at the appropriate time.
+Students must arrive by 8.30am in order to be in tutor or assembly by 8.40am.
+If a student arrives in school after 8.35am they will be marked as late.
+Late entry is via main reception as the student gate will be locked.
+Detentions for punctuality will be held on the day they are late from 3.05pm to 3.20pm; parents will be notified by schoolcomms message during the day.

 School Days Lost Each Year